l33tmeatwad/AMVTheaterAssistant/README.md

 Additional Information:

-A copy of jQuery is included in the application and it follows the same MIT license that this software is distributed under, pelease refer to the license document for more information.
+A copy of jQuery is included in the application and it follows the same MIT license that this software is distributed under, please refer to the license document for more information.